chammondnhs/chammond-blog/_recipes/enchilada.markdown

 Cheap and easy chicken enchiladas.
 A stapel of the cheap meal-prep college days.
 This reheats really well and can be served with rice for a "full" meal.

 # Ingrediants
-•	1.5 lb chicken
+-	1.5 lb chicken
-•	Tortilla wraps
+-	Tortilla wraps
-•	1 can salsa
+-	1 can salsa
-•	Cheese
+-	Cheese (cheddar jack)
-•	1 can enchilada sauce (Red or green)
+-	1 can enchilada sauce (Red or green)

 # Instructions